tempelaar-team/qc_lab/docs/user_guide/defaults.rst

 .. code-block:: python

     sim = Simulation()
-    sim.settings.var = val# can change the value of a setting like this.
+    sim.settings.var = val # Can change the value of a setting like this

-    # or by passing the setting directly to the simulation object
+    # or by passing the setting directly to the simulation object.
     sim = Simulation({'var': val})